flyteorg/flyte/rsts/community/contribute.rst

 How to setup dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller, datacatalog and flytestdlib?
 ******************************************************************************************************************************

-**1. Install Flytectl**
+**1. Install flytectl**

 `Flytectl <https://github.com/flyteorg/flytectl>`__ is a portable and lightweight command-line interface to work with Flyte.

 .. code:: shell

-   # Step1: Install the latest version of Flytectl
+   # Step1: Install the latest version of flytectl
    curl -sL https://ctl.flyte.org/install | bash
    # flyteorg/flytectl info checking GitHub for latest tag
    # flyteorg/flytectl info found version: 0.6.39 for v0.6.39/Linux/x86_64
    # flyteorg/flytectl info installed ./bin/flytectl

-   # Step2: Export Flytectl path based on the previous log "flyteorg/flytectl info installed ./bin/flytectl"
+   # Step2: Export flytectl path based on the previous log "flyteorg/flytectl info installed ./bin/flytectl"
    export PATH=$PATH:/home/ubuntu/bin # replace with your path

-**2. Build a k3s cluster that runs Minio and Postgres Pods.**
+**2. Build a k3s cluster that runs minio and postgres Pods.**

 | `Minio <https://min.io/>`__ is an S3-compatible object store that will be used later to store task output, input, etc.
-| `Postgres <https://www.postgresql.org/>`__ is an open-source object-relational database that will later be used by flyteadmin/DataCatalog to
+| `Postgres <https://www.postgresql.org/>`__ is an open-source object-relational database that will later be used by flyteadmin/dataCatalog to
   store all Flyte information.

 .. code:: shell

-   # Step1: Start k3s cluster, create pods for Postgres and Minio.
-Note: We cannot access Flyte UI yet! but we can access the Minio console now.
+   # Step1: Start k3s cluster, create Pods for postgres and minio.
+Note: We cannot access Flyte UI yet! but we can access the minio console now.
    flytectl demo start --dev
    # 👨‍💻 Flyte is ready!
 Flyte UI is available at http://localhost:30080/console 🚀 🚀 🎉
    # ❇️ Run the following command to export demo environment variables for accessing flytectl